Seattle-PAP Infant Respiratory Support Device

 Greater ease of use and reduced morbidities and cost drive the global trend towards non-invasive respiratory support for premature infants, such as Bubble continuous-positive-airway-pressure (Bubble-CPAP).
 However, approximately half of infants supported initially on this technology fail and must receive mechanical ventilation or likely die.
 To bridge the gap between Bubble-CPAP and mechanical ventilation, Seattle-PAP was developed as a low cost device with greater respiratory support capabilities.

-- Awardee Christopher Howard, Seattle Children’s Hospital
+- Client Christopher Howard, Seattle Children’s Hospital

 - Tags Pre-Seed